SalesforceLabs/OrgCheck/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the [Contributor Covenant][contributor-covenant-home], version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html.
-It includes adaptions and additions from [Go Community Code of Conduct][golang-coc], [CNCF Code of Conduct][cncf-coc], and [Microsoft Open Source Code of Conduct][microsoft-coc].
+It includes adaptations and additions from [Go Community Code of Conduct][golang-coc], [CNCF Code of Conduct][cncf-coc], and [Microsoft Open Source Code of Conduct][microsoft-coc].

 This Code of Conduct is licensed under the [Creative Commons Attribution 3.0 License][cc-by-3-us].